Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 An operator wanting to repay this debt should contact Crown Debt Collections at 780-644-1704.

-Download Request to Amend – Rental Recovery (PDF, 136 KB) form to begin the amendment process.
+Download the Request to Amend – Recovery of compensation application (PDF, 182 KB) form to begin the amendment process.

-- If there have been any amendments made to the surface lease agreement since your last application for recovery of rentals, include a copy of those amendments.
+- If there have been any amendments made to the surface lease agreement since your last application for recovery of compensation, include a copy of those amendments.

 - If there is any correspondence with the operator, include a copy of this correspondence.
 If you have any new cheque stubs from the operator for this site, include a copy of these.

-- In addition to the application form, you may also provide the Board with submissions (written arguments) to explain unusual circumstances to the Board member.
+- In addition to the application form, you may also provide the Tribunal with submissions (written arguments) to explain unusual circumstances to the panel.

 - To avoid unnecessary delay, it is important that you complete your application fully and correctly.
-If there are mistakes in your application, Board administration might have to return it to you.
+If there are mistakes in your application, it may be returned to you.

 Connect with the Land and Property Rights Tribunal: